-Some days ago I made an YouTube live about how to deal with rejections (in PT-BR, sorry).
+Some days ago I made an YouTube live about this topic (in PT-BR, sorry).
 This blog post is a text version of that video.

 Perhaps one essential part of the scientific endeavor is to communicate what you found in your research study to your academic peers.
 This communication starts when a researcher submits a paper to an academic venue (such as, a conference or a journal).
 If the paper is accepted, the paper will be published in the conference/journal proceedings, and then could be accessed by anyone interested in the research topic of the paper.